ondrej33/hctl-model-checker/README.md

 As an input, it takes Boolean network with (possibly unknown) inputs and HCTL formula representing the property we want to check.
 It computes all the coloured-states that satisfy the formula.

+It is a command line application, the usage is following: python3 model_check.py model_file hctl_formula

 # Inputs and models

 The tool takes models in the bnet format as input, with many examples present in bnet_examples/ directory.